IRS LT38 Notice: Prepare for Collection Actions

 Steps to Take Immediately

-Upon receiving an LT38 notice, first file any outstanding returns noted in the letter.
-If a return is reported as missing and it has been over ten weeks since you sent it, resend a signed copy.
-Contact the number provided on the notice or call your CPA if you have any uncertainties.
+Upon receiving an LT38 notice, first file any unfiled returns or other missing tax items identified in the letter.
+If automatic relief applies, taxpayers do not need to submit forms to receive automatic penalty relief.
+If a return is reported as missing tax and it has been over ten weeks since you sent it, resend a signed copy.
+Contact the number provided on the notice, and do not wait to call or contact your CPA if you have any uncertainties.

 Be prepared to discuss your income, expenses, and assets when contacting the IRS about financial hardship.
 If you have recently set up a payment plan, you may disregard the LT38 notice, but confirming with the IRS is always a good idea.